 Studying photography in a full-time, four-year program, for example, is about far more than photography.
 It will allow you to understand photo-history, and more importantly, what has been done previously.
 Photography school teaches you to talk about your work (something that gets overlooked) and what it’s like to be critiqued.
 Hearing someone say “I don’t like your work” is something you will hear over and over.
 The school environment can truly help you navigate this experience.
 Then, yes, you also learn technique, materials, choices, etc.

-3. I’d love to hear about marketing and sales: the business end of how you [Milnor and Kaufman] earn a living.
+3. I’d love to hear about marketing and sales: the business end of how you [Milnor and Kaufman] earn a living through photography.
 Youth sports, high school sports, photojournalism – where do I start?

 Start with the most original work you can possibly make.
 Original work has value because, if it’s truly original, no one else has it.
 Your marketing should be as unique as your fingerprint: immediately recognizable.
 This starts with brand, logo, letterhead, website, etc. Your marketing should cover a range of bases from print to digital, and refreshed frequently.
 Personal work is absolutely key.
 As for the topics you photograph, that is up to you; however, I’m not a real fan of the “jack of all trades” mentality.
 I prefer to work on one topic and then get as highly refined as possible within that genre, so when a client asks for “the best portrait photographer in the area,” there is only one name that comes to mind — yours!